 RAIN & WEATHER

-Our tours will proceed in light rain, so pack an umbrella or poncho if showers are forecasted.
+Our tours will proceed in the rain, so pack an umbrella or poncho if rain is on the forecast!
 The weather in Cape May can be hot in the summer, even at night, and can be chilly in the spring and autumn, so please check the forecast and plan accordingly.

 For full details on our weather policy including cancellations due to severe weather, please see our Policies page.